- About ACTFL

 The paperback book is available for purchase for just $15.95; the eBook is only $5.99.
 Bulk orders are also available at a discount.

-Like the Raising Global Children Facebook page!
+Download the 10 Tips for Raising Global Children poster!

 - Encouraging curiosity, empathy, flexibility and independence